madiedinro/fuck_flake/README.md

 # FuckFlake

 Generates ids based on timestamp offset, node id, counter and random.
-As opposite SnowFlake and SimpleFlake agorithms which values can be easely predicted.
+Instead of SnowFlake and SimpleFlake agorithms which values   are sequential it means they can be easely predicted and can't be directly used for data distribution.
-In FuckFlake first bits are random that makes values distributed on entire 64-bit interval
+In FuckFlake first bits are random that makes values dispersed on entire 64-bit interval

 ## API